How to become a sonographer

 Work

-If you're a health professional like a nurse, midwife, radiographer, doctor or a healthcare scientist, you may be able to take in-service training for medical ultrasound to add sonography to your skills.
-Courses vary in length and are generally run by experienced healthcare professionals.
+If you're a health professional like a nurse, midwife, radiographer, doctor or a healthcare scientist, you may be able to take in-service training for medical ultrasound.
+This will add sonography to your skills.

 More Information